-The Standing Committee is now accepting applications for full- or part-time interns for Fall 2016 on a rolling basis.
+The Standing Committee is now accepting applications for full- or part-time interns for Winter 2016/Spring 2017 on a rolling basis.
 Please click here for a description and to learn how to apply.

 Background on Committee: